triton-inference-server/tutorials/Conceptual_Guide/Part_1-model_deployment/README.md

 ## Before we begin

-The conceptual guide aims to educate developers about the challenges faced whilst building inference infrastructure for deploying deep learning pipelines. `Part 1 - Part 5` of this guide build towards solving a simple problem: Transcribing text from images.
-This challenge is addressed in 5 steps:
+The conceptual guide aims to educate developers about the challenges faced whilst building inference infrastructure for deploying deep learning pipelines. `Part 1 - Part 5` of this guide build towards solving a simple problem: deploying a performant and scalable pipeline for transcribing text from images.
+This pipeline includes 5 steps:
 * Pre-process the raw image
 * Detect "Text boxes" (Text Detection Model)
 * Crop and pre-process text